Alyson Bailes: Career

-Bailes joined the London Foreign and Commonwealth Office in 1969 as a Desk Officer for the Western European Department and in 1970 received her first international posting as a Desk Officer at the British Embassy in Budapest.
-From 1974 to 1976 she served as Second Secretary in the UK Delegation to NATO.
+Bailes joined the London Foreign and Commonwealth Office in 1969 as a desk officer for the Western European Department, and in 1970 received her first international posting as a desk officer at the British Embassy in Budapest.
+From 1974 to 1976 she served as second secretary in the UK Delegation to NATO.
 In 1976, she worked in London in the European Community Department (Internal) at the Foreign and Commonwealth Office.
-She spoke and read French, Hungarian, German, Mandarin Chinese, Norwegian, Finnish and Swedish at what she herself described as "an operational level".
+She spoke and read French, Hungarian, German, Mandarin Chinese, Norwegian, Finnish and Swedish at what she described as "an operational level".
 She also had reading knowledge of Danish, Icelandic, Faroese and Dutch.

 In March 1979, she was sitting next to the British ambassador Sir Richard Sykes when he was shot dead in his car by the Provisional Irish Republican Army outside his home in The Hague.
-She went on to speak at a press conference about the incident at the British embassy, then resumed her planned programme of meetings.

-In 1979 she served on a special mission as an assistant to the EC "Committee of Wise Men", appointed by the European Council to advise on institutional improvements in advance of Greek accession.
-In November 1979, Bailes was seconded to the Ministry of Defence as Head of Section in DS11, a civilian department dealing with defence outside the NATO area.
+She went on to speak at a press conference about the incident at the British embassy, then resumed her planned programme of meetings; she was there on a special mission as an assistant to the "Three Wise Men" appointed by the European Council to advise on institutional improvements in advance of Greek accession.
+In November 1979, Bailes was seconded to the Ministry of Defence as head of section in DS11, a civilian department dealing with defence outside the NATO area.
 In June 1981 she was posted to a job covering defence issues at the British Embassy in Bonn.

 In 1984 she returned to London as Deputy Head of the Policy Planning Staff.
 From August 1987 to November 1989 she served at the British Embassy in Beijing as Deputy Head of Mission, Consul-General, and a member of the Sino-British Joint Liaison Group on the Future of Hong Kong.
 From January to July 1990 she took a sabbatical leave to research and write on relations between China and Central and Eastern Europe at Chatham House (the Royal Institute for International Affairs) in London.